Jacquard Fabric: A Deep Dive!

 By 1804, Joseph Marie Jacquard unveiled the world’s first programmable jacquard machine which created his namesake’s fabric – Jacquard!

 Jacquard fabric is a patterned fabric that is created on a loom.
-The weaving process means that complex patterns are woven directly into the fabric and it is this that makes it more distinguishable compared to other woven fabric types that feature printed, stamped, or embroidered designs and are often a much simpler plain weave or variation of.
+The weaving process means that complex patterns are woven directly into the fabric and it is this that makes it more distinguishable compared to other woven fabric types that feature printed, stamped, or embroidered designs and are often a much simpler plain weave or variation of that.

-One particular aspect of Jacquard fabric is how it’s woven to give it a reversible pattern that is visible on both the outside and inside of a garment, similar to damask fabric.
 Jacquard weaves provide the garment with a “negative” side to the pattern or design.
 Also, there is no right or wrong side regarding jacquard fabrics.
 In fact, if both sides are aesthetically-pleasing, then there is absolutely no reason to choose one over the other.

-Jacquard is generally expensive due to the method used in making it.
 There is a lot of time and skill involved in designing and completing an intricate pattern – while a simple woven pattern may consist of two or three warp and weft threads, some have many more, and there are additional warp thread and wefts needed for those designs with more detail in both the pattern and the background.

 Silk jacquard is extremely expensive as each thread used in the warp and weft is silk, and as jacquard can be tightly woven with a high thread count, a meter of fabric can require a lot of threads.